Workshop on Homology of Configuration Spaces and related topics

 Registration

-Registration is free, open to all, but mandatory if you wish to attend.
+Registration is free and open to all, but please register if you wish to attend.

 Location